Money management tips

 Money management is a business strategy that allows you to get the most return on your income.
 It involves tracking, budgeting, saving and investing your paychecks in a way that yields the highest output – and it is an essential skill for every person on the planet.
 Why?
 Your overall wealth has more to do with learning how to manage your money than it does with how much money you make.
 Whether you make $100,000 or $1 million, when you develop your money management skills, you can achieve financial freedom, retire comfortably and more.

 The good news is that you don’t need to be a math whiz or a millionaire to learn money management skills.
 At its core, money management is about changing your mindset and creating good habits.
+Here are six tips on how to manage your money:

 1. Make a budget